COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

 6. After those pip installs are completed (which are outside the scope of our project, but are necessary for it to run) This is the pip install for our lab:

-pip install road-to-waffle-house==0.1.12 -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple
+pip install road-to-waffle-house==0.1.8 -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple

-## DEPLOYMENT STEPS COMPLETED. ##
+## End Of Deployment Step

+### Authors
+ * Joe Briggs
+ * Bear Kennedy
+ * Justin Miles
+ * Ryan Retan